-- 58. In the case of variable remuneration, the remuneration policies should include the limits and technical safeguards necessary to ensure that such remuneration reflects the professional performance of the beneficiaries and not solely the general progress of the markets or the company's sector, atypical or exceptional transactions or circumstances of this kind.
-In particular, it should be ensured that the variable components of remuneration: - a) Are tied to performance criteria that are predetermined and measurable, and those criteria take account of risk assumed in order to obtain a result. - b) Promote sustainability of the company and include nonfinancial criteria that are appropriate for the creation of long-term value, as well as being in compliance with the internal procedures and rules of the company and its policies for the control and management of risk.
+58. In the case of variable remuneration, the remuneration policies should include the limits and technical safeguards necessary to ensure that such remuneration reflects the professional performance of the beneficiaries and not solely the general progress of the markets or the company's sector, atypical or exceptional transactions or circumstances of this kind.

+In particular, it should be ensured that the variable components of remuneration:

+Are tied to performance criteria that are predetermined and measurable, and those criteria take account of risk assumed in order to obtain a result.